-Unfortunately we live in a world where not everyone is genuine.
-Across the country there are shops accepting donations and reselling them who look and feel like charity shops but in fact are not genuine.
-Therefore we have put together this page to help you make sure your donations go to a genuine charity shop run by a registered charity.
+Unfortunately, we live in a world where not everyone is genuine.
+Shops that look and feel like charity shops accepting donations can be bogus.
+This page is here to help you donate to a legal charity shop run by a registered charity.

-We vet all our charity shop members to ensure they are all registered charities and they follow the Charity Shops Code of Practice.
-So if you see the Charity Retail Ireland badge in the window of the charity shop window you can be assured that they are a genuine charity shop.
+All our charity shop members have registered charities and follow the CRI Code of Charity Retailing.
+So, if you see our badge in a charity shop window, you know they are a genuine charity shop.

-If they are not members of Charity Retail Ireland then ask if the shop is run directly by the charity and if they are registered with the Charities Regulator.
+If they are not members of Charity Retail Ireland, you can ask if the charity runs the charity shop.
+You can also check their registration with the Charities Regulator.